bd2kccd/causal-compare/README.md

 </comparison>
 ```
- The second way is to compare result graphs obtained from other search algorithms.
+ The second way is to compare from result graphs.
+You need to do the following:
+ 1. Run Tetrad to simulate some datasets and save them to a folder.
+Click [here](http://cmu-phil.github.io/tetrad/manual/#simulation_box) for tutorial.
+ 2. Run search algorithms on other platforms on that datasets.
+ 3. Save the result graphs.

 Note that **the true graphs and result graphs have to be in a [Tetrad graph format](#tetrad-graph-format)**.
-You would still use Tetrad to generate simulated datasets for other search algorithms to run on.
 You will need to specify the following in the XML configuration file:
 * A list of graphs
 	* The path to the true graph.
-	* The path to where Tetrad saves the simulated datasets.
+	* The path to where the simulated datasets are saved.
-	* A list of result graphs produced by other algorithms.
+	* A list of result graphs.
 * A list of [comparison statistics](#comparison-statistics).
 * A list of [comparison properties](#comparison-properties).